Mopinion-com/mopinion-python-api/docs/index.rst

 Welcome to mopinion-python-api's documentation!
 ===============================================

-mopinion-python-api is API client library for the `Mopinion Data API <https://developer.mopinion.com/api/>`_.
+mopinion-python-api provides functionality for authentication, authorization and requesting resources.
+It comes with an easy, beautiful and elegant way of interacting with our `Mopinion Data API <https://developer.mopinion.com/api/>`_.

 About
 -----